 Students can also be admitted to the Master's program upon successful completion of a University of Winnipeg designed pre-Master's program which consists of a set of upper-level undergraduate courses.
 Please contact the Department for details.

 The Department allows students to begin their program in September or January.
 For admission for each of these start dates, Canadian/U.S. students should send their applications with complete supporting documentation to the Office of Graduate Studies no less than three (3) months before the intended start date.
-All other students should send their applications with complete supporting documentation before the following deadlines: Fall (September) intake - February 1st and for Winter (January) intake - September 1st.
+All other students should send their applications with complete supporting documentation no later than six (6) months before the intended start date.
+Fall (September) intake - February 1st and for Winter (January) intake - July 1st.
 Application form can be downloaded from http://www.uwinnipeg.ca/index/grad-studies-programs

 Students are required to take a minimum of 12 credit hours from the list of Applied Computer Science Graduate courses, plus GACS-7500 Graduate Thesis.
 Students are required to write a thesis and successfully defend their thesis in an open oral defense in the presence of a thesis committee.
 Students must select their courses in consultation with their thesis supervisor.